Hello dear friends!

 This illness has definitely taken things away from me, but not without providing something else in their places- even if it took me a while to find them.
 I know that from here on out, things will be just as challenging, perhaps in new ways, but I have a lot more confidence now in facing the road ahead.
 It does take practice coming back to a place of gratitude, even for those who don’t have a chronic illness, but it’s a worthwhile investment.

-I want to take this opportunity to thank you, dear reader, for being here right where you are right now, reading this blog.
+I want to take this opportunity to thank you, friend, for being here right where you are right now, reading this blog.
 It means so much to share my stories with you, and I hope to forge ahead into the unknown with my wonderful tribe of healing adventurers.

 Here’s to another year of mending, growing, and connecting!